Research history of Mosasaurus: M. lemonnieri

-The fourth species, M. lemonnieri, was described in 1889 by Dollo on the basis of a relatively complete skull recovered from a phosphate quarry owned by the Solvay S.A. company in the Ciply Basin of Belgium.
-This skull, since numbered as IRSNB R28, was one of many fossils donated to the Museum of Natural Sciences (IRSNB) by Alfred Lemonnier, the director of the quarry; as such, Dollo named the species in his honor.
+M. lemonnieri was first described in 1889 by paleontologist Louis Dollo on the basis of a specimen comprising a relatively complete skull and several cervical vertebrae recovered from a phosphate quarry owned by the Solvay S.A. company in the Ciply Basin of Mesvin, Belgium.
+This same specimen, since numbered as IRSNB R28, was one of many fossils donated to the Museum of Natural Sciences (IRSNB) by Alfred Lemonnier, the director of the company; as such, Dollo named the species in his honor.
 In subsequent years, further mining of the quarry yielded additional well-preserved fossils of the species, some of which were described by Dollo in later papers.
-These fossils include multiple partial skeletons, nearly enough to represent M. lemonnieris entire skeleton.
-Despite being one of the most anatomically well-represented among the genus, the species was largely ignored by scientific literature.
-Paleontologist Theagarten Lingham-Soliar suggested two reasons for such neglect.
+These fossils include multiple partial skeletons, nearly enough to represent the species entire skeleton.
+Despite being one of the most anatomically well-represented among the genus, M. lemonnieri was largely ignored by scientific literature.
+South African paleontologist Theagarten Lingham-Soliar suggested two reasons for such neglect in his study published in 2000.
 The first reason was that M. lemonnieri fossils are mainly reported to Belgium and the Netherlands; these areas, despite the famous discovery of the M. hoffmannii holotype, have generally not attracted the attention of mosasaur paleontologists.
 The second reason was that M. lemonnieri was overshadowed by its more famous and history-rich congeneric M. hoffmannii.